Penguinsssssss/DDRM-Level-Editor-v0.3/README.md

 # DDRM-Level-Editor-v0.3
 Benjamin Sullivan junior year semester 1 Programming Studio project

+## Thurs Nov.
+13
+- Users can now add and remove notes
+- Changes are not yet saved to the json

 ## Wed Nov.
 5
 - I have been attempting to make the note class be able to be clicked and dragged around, but things have been breaking
 - I will revert to a previous version of the code and try again